 Reflection & refraction of the sky on land using perspex planted into the landscape.
 The audience could experience the sky reflected on the ground as they walked around the sculpture.

-TOMBOLO 16 took place at various sites of the tombolo headland at Brow Head, Mizen Peninnsula, West Cork.
+TOMBOLO 2016 took place on the tombolo headland at Brow Head, Mizen Peninsula, West Cork.

 Co-ordinates: 51°27'24.1"N 9°45'23.6"W

 We are extremely grateful to everybody that donated to TOMBOLO.
 We would like to say a huge THANK YOU to everybody who came down and helped, cooked, laughed, ate, climbed fences, took photos, sat around the fire, basked in the September sunlight, and braved the torrential downpour during take down.

 Through this generous support we raised enough to make the project happen and to pay our artists a stipend.
 It is the foundation of what this project will become.